XML RSSGet our feed

 "He (King David) seeing this before spake of the resurrection of Christ, that HIS soul was not left in hell, neither HIS flesh did see corruption." - Acts 2:31

 According to Jesus Himself, He would "be three days and three nights in the heart of the earth," Matthew 12:40, but that doesn't mean he would be in hell for three days and three nights.
+In the Bible, Abraham's bosom (also called paradise) and hell are depicted as being side by side with an impassable gulf between them.

 "And beside all this, between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot; neither can they pass to us, that would come from thence." - Luke 16:22-23.

-the order of events.
+Possible order of events

 1. When Jesus died, he went first to the hell part of hades (the underworld), to show his triumph over sin and death, Colossians 2:15.